 Off-Grid Micro Ecocapsule Home

 The accommodation is for one or two people to use as you please.
-You can use it as a mobile office, house, a pop-up motel.
+You can use it as a mobile office, house, or pop-up motel.
 You will always have water as the shape helps minimize heat loss while collecting rainwater on the surface into a tank to filter as needed.

 Vals House in Switzerland

-The eco-house you find nestled in the mountain and is set below the ground.
+The eco-house you find is nestled in the mountain and is set below the ground.
 It has a concrete structure with a wide opening you arrive at using a set of stepping stones in the steep incline.
 You find the patio at the top surrounded by a wide facade of huge window openings.

 The Bridge House in Adelaide, Australia

-the bridge house in Australia
+The bridge house in Australia l MODLUST

 Is it a home or a bridge?
 You decide for yourself as once you enter the building, you will be amazed at the net-zero power use of this house.
 It has a narrow form that spans over the creek with glazing on both sides.